liangosc/adventofcode2020/README.md

 # adventofcode2020
-My solution for the adventofcode 2020 (https://adventofcode.com/2020) in python notebooks
+My solution for the adventofcode 2020 (https://adventofcode.com/2020) in python notebooks.
+Some of those may not work yet.

 ----- update 1/5/2021 -----
 - uploaded all the original notebooks to the repo. need to polish.